AnyLog-co/documentation/authentication.md

 against a local list and if validated, the user inherits the permissions provided to the node.

-# Creating a private and public key for a node
+# Creating a private and a public key for a node in the netork

 These keys are kept on the node.
 The public key serves to uniquely identify a node and the private key serves to sign messages send from the node.